 - " Private.
-Private Open Spaces (e.g. patios and balconies) are not freely open to the public and are only accessible from individual units. - " Common.
-Common Open Spaces are shared among tenants of a building and often take the form of courtyards and pool areas.
-Common Open Space can also include shared indoor spaces, such as lounges, community kitchens, and gyms. - " Public.
-Public Open Spaces, e.g. plazas, pocket parks, and paseos, are freely available to the public to use and typically include amenities such as seating, landscaping, fountains, and public art.
+Private Open Spaces (e.g. patios and balconies) adjoin a dwelling unit and are reserved for the exclusive use of the resident and their quests. - " Common.
+Common Open Spaces are usable spaces shared among tenants of a building and often take the form of courtyards and pool areas.
+It can also include shared indoor spaces, such as lounges, community kitchens, and gyms.
+Common Open Space may be open to the public. - " Publicly Accessible.
+Publicly Accessible Open Spaces (e.g. plazas, pocket parks, and paseos) are privately owned but open to the public and typically include amenities such as seating, landscaping, fountains, and public art.